 Online Originals: Camp Lejeune Marine qualifies for Summer Olympics, credits teammates for success

 CAMP LEJEUNE, N.C.
-(WNCT) — A member of Camp Lejeune will represent the U.S. Marine Corps and Team USA this Summer in the 2021 Tokyo Olympic games.
+(WNCT) — A member of Camp Lejeune will represent the U.S. Marine Corps and Team USA this Summer in the 2021 Tokyo Olympics.

 Many Olympic athletes spend their entire lives dedicating themselves to their sport.
 That is exactly what U.S. Marine Corps Staff Sgt.
-John W. Stefanowicz Jr., continues to do.
-In a few months, he will compete against athletes around the world in Greco-Roman style wrestling, apart of the 87-kilogram weight class.
+John W. Stefanowicz Jr. continues to do.
+In a few months, he will compete against athletes from around the world in Greco-Roman style wrestling, a part of the 87-kilogram weight class.

 “Did I ever think it was where I would be?
 No. Was it a dream?
-Yea.”
+Yea,” Stefanowicz said.

 His journey is far from normal.
 The 29-year-old never qualified for a state tournament in high school and didn’t receive a single offer to compete in college.